Research and teaching in the neurosciences at Iowa are consolidated in two partially overlapping research tracks:

 - Cognitive / Behavioral Research

-A set of core courses is required of all all students.
+A set of core courses is required of all students.
 Additional coursework is selected based upon the student's background and chosen area of expertise.

 The comprehensive examination is typically taken in the summer of the second year.